mrdbourke/tensorflow-deep-learning/README.md

 ---

-### 🛠 03 - Computer vision & convolutional neural networks with TensorFlow Exercises
+### 🛠 03 - Computer vision & convolutional neural networks in TensorFlow Exercises

 1. Spend 20-minutes reading and interacting with the [CNN explainer website](https://poloclub.github.io/cnn-explainer/).
  * What are the key terms? e.g. explain convolution in your own words, pooling in your own words